ekamperi/ekamperi.github.io/_posts/2019-07-23-adversarial-attacks.md

 [![Example of non-targeted adversarial attack][2]][2]

 Adversarial attacks could potentially pose a security threat for real-world machine learning applications, such as self-driving cars, facial recognition applications, etc. Szegedy et al. (2014) showed that an adversarial example that was designed to be misclassified by a model $$M1$$ is often also misclassified by a model $$M2$$.
-This "adversarial transferability" property means that it is possible to exploit a machine learning system *without* having any knowledge of its underlying model ($$M2$).
+This "adversarial transferability" property means that it is possible to exploit a machine learning system *without* having any knowledge of its underlying model ($$M2$$).

 ### Generation
-#### Targeted example
+#### Non-Targeted example
 A fast method for constructing a targeted example is via $$\mathbf{x}_\text{adv} = \mathbf{x} + \overbrace{\epsilon sign\left({\nabla_x J(\mathbf{x})}\right)}^{\text{perturbation factor } \mathbf{\alpha}}$$, where $$\mathbf{x}$$ is the legitimate input you target (e.g. your original "panda" image), $$\epsilon$$ is some small number (whose value you determine by trial-and-error) and $$J(\mathbf{x})$$ is the cost as a function of input $$\mathbf{x}$$.
 The gradient $$\nabla_x J(\mathbf{x})$$ with respect to input $$\mathbf{x}$$ can be calculated with [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
 This method is simple and computationally efficient when compared to other more complex methods (it requires only 1 gradient calculation after all), however it usually has a lower success rate.

 Let's see, how we could derive this formula.